Frame 427320891

 Here are some well-known patterns:

-Many SaaS platforms present overages directly on their pricing page.
-A plan may include a fixed number of contacts or events, then charge for additional usage beyond that threshold.
+A SaaS plan may include a fixed number of contacts or events, then charge for additional usage beyond that threshold.

-These SaaS products often organize plans into tiers, with growing teams moving to higher tiers as they add users or increase usage.
+SaaS products often organize plans into tiers, with growing teams moving to higher tiers as they add more users or increase usage.

 Overages sometimes sit alongside tiered pricing, giving customers flexibility before they need to upgrade.
 That combination supports both self-serve growth and sales-assisted expansion.

 Analytics and infrastructure tools rely heavily on usage tracking.
-Products such as Mixpanel and Datadog track usage for events, logs, and metrics tied to cloud services and cloud computing workloads.
+They monitor usage for events, logs, and metrics tied to cloud services and cloud computing workloads.

 Customers commit to an allocation, then pay for extra usage beyond that commitment.